SMS Novara (1850): Legacy

-SMS Novara has left such a legacy behind that a depiction of her was selected for a commemorative coin: the 20 euro S.M.S.
+Novara has left such a legacy behind that a depiction of her was selected for a commemorative coin: the 20 euro S.M.S.
 Novara coin minted on 16 June 2004.
-The obverse shows the frigate SMS Novara under sail during her circumnavigation of the globe in 1857-1859.
+The obverse shows Novara under sail during her circumnavigation of the globe in 1857-1859.
 Novara was the first Austrian ship in the Austro-Hungarian Navy to circumnavigate the world.
 In the background, there is a representation of the Chinese coast.
 Seagulls, showing the nearness to land, circle the ship.